Ernie O'Malley: Secretary to IRA Executive

-Upon his release, O'Malley worked as the Secretary to the IRA Executive.
-He attended a meeting of the executive on 10–11 August 1924 at which de Valera and almost all the IRA hierarchy were present.
-O'Malley was one of a sub-committee of five appointed to act as an 'army council' to the Executive.
+Upon his release, O'Malley went to his parents' home in Dublin and acted as he had before leaving home over six years previously.
+He also stayed with Count Plunkett.
+Despite its defeat the IRA was still in existence.
+He became secretary to its executive and attended a meeting of that body on 10–11 August 1924 at which de Valera and almost all the IRA hierarchy were present.
+O'Malley was one of a sub-committee of five appointed to act as an army council to the executive.
 He also proposed a motion, passed unanimously, that IRA members must refuse to recognise courts in the Free State or Six Counties for charges relating to actions committed during the war or to political activities since then.
 Further, a legal defence would only be permitted if the death penalty might be imposed.
 Yet his military career was over and he remained aloof from politics.
 O'Malley stayed with Sinn Féin and did not join Fianna Fáil in 1926, nor did he contest the June 1927 general election.

-During the Civil war, three of O'Malley's younger brothers, Cecil, Paddy and Kevin, were arrested by Free State troops in July 1922.
-Another younger brother Charlie, also anti-treaty, died on 4 July 1922 in O'Connell Street during the Battle of Dublin.
-In all, O'Malley suffered more than a dozen wounds from 1916 to 1923.